 The other level of tests is at a lower level.
 There are all kinds of tests you could possibly write with Rails/RSpec (model specs, request specs, view specs, helper specs) but I tend to skip most of those in most scenarios and only write model specs.

 From feature spec to system spec

 When Rails 5.1 came out in April 2017, one of the features it introduced was system tests.
 Here’s why this was done.

 By default Rails ships with Minitest.
 The inclusion of Minitest provides a way to write model tests and certain other kinds of tests, but it historically hasn’t provided a way to write full-blown end-to-end without doing some extra work yourself, like bringing Capybara and Database Cleaner into the picture.
-This is the rationale for the addition of system tests, in my understanding.
+This is the rationale for Rails 5.1’s addition of system tests, in my understanding.
 (To be clear, we’re still talking about system tests, not system specs.)

 System specs wrap system tests

 According to the RSpec docs, “System specs are RSpec’s wrapper around Rails’ own system tests.”
 This means that it’s no longer required to explicitly include the Capybara gem, and because system tests are already run inside a transaction, you don’t need Database Cleaner.

 System specs are a wrapper around Rails’ system tests.
 The benefits of using system specs instead of feature specs is that you don’t have to explicitly include the Capybara gem, nor do you have to use Database Cleaner.